kendallroden/azure-apim-lab/apimanagement-2.md

 ![](Images/APIMDevSubscribe2.png)

-The "Unlimited" is in "submitted" state, as it requires approval.
-You can, as an admin, go into the `subcriptions` blade to approve it.
+The "Unlimited" subscription is in "submitted" state, as it requires approval.
+You can, as an admin, go into the `Subscriptions` blade in the Azure Portal to approve the request.

 #### Try an API